guitarbeat/Personal-Website/memory-bank/sass-migration-progress.md

 - Track any decisions made during implementation
 - Note any variables that require special handling
 - Some JavaScript exports were commented out during consolidation - need to review impact
+- Added proper JavaScript exports for theme colors and breakpoints
+- Created new `_breakpoints.scss` to maintain backward compatibility while transitioning to tokens